 What are the most popular startup business loans?
 We’ll explore the top funding options that startup founders and boards must consider.

-Startup business loans provide excellent sources of financing for new companies.
+Business loans provide a way for entrepreneurs to secure startup capital for their businesses and cover expenses until they generate revenue.
 However, with dozens of small business loan options, knowing the loan type that suits your organization proves difficult.

-To help, we compiled 5 popular startup business loans and highlighted the pros and cons of each.
+To help, we compiled 5 popular startup business loan options.
 Keep reading to find out more about startup funds and which ones are right for your board of directors to pursue.

 What Is a Startup Business Loan?

-Small Business Administration (SBA) loans are government-backed funds for small businesses.
+Small Business Administration (SBA) loans are government-backed loans designed to support small businesses financially.
 The U.S government reduces lenders’ risk through the SBA agency to help startups access capital easily.

 In other words, the SBA agency doesn’t actually issue small business loans — except for organizations recovering from declared disasters.
-Instead, it acts as a guarantor for small businesses to enable them to access funds from lenders.
+Instead, it acts as a guarantor for small business finance options, enabling businesses to access funds from lenders.

 SBA backed loans include: